SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ### Rolling vs. Manual Update

-By default an update will trigger restart of the broker pods:
+By default an update triggers the restart of the broker pods:
-* In a non-HA deployment the single broker pod will be restarted.
+* In a non-HA deployment the single broker pod is restarted.
-* In an HA deployment the three broker pods of the HA redundancy group will be restarted in a **rolling** update: first the Monitor Broker pod, then the pod hosting the redundancy Standby Broker, and finally the pod hosting the currently Active Broker.
-When the currently active broker is terminated for update in the final step, an [automatic redundancy activity switch](https://docs.solace.com/Features/HA-Redundancy/SW-Broker-Redundancy-and-Fault-Tolerance.htm#Failure) will happen where the already updated standby will take activity.
+* In an HA deployment the three broker pods of the HA redundancy group are restarted in a **rolling** update: first the Monitor Broker pod, then the pod hosting the redundancy Standby Broker, and finally the pod hosting the currently Active Broker.
+When the currently active broker is terminated for update in the final step, an [automatic redundancy activity switch](https://docs.solace.com/Features/HA-Redundancy/SW-Broker-Redundancy-and-Fault-Tolerance.htm#Failure) happens where the already updated standby takes activity.

-Users wishing to manually control the pod restarts may activate **manual** update by specifying `spec.updateStrategy: manualPodRestart` in the broker spec.
+Users wishing to manually control the pod restarts can activate **manual** updates by specifying `spec.updateStrategy: manualPodRestart` in the broker spec.
 In this case the user is responsible for initiating the termination of the individual pods at their discretion.
-Removing or setting the value back to `automatedRolling` will revert to the rolling update mode.
+Removing or setting the value back to `automatedRolling` reverts to the rolling update mode.

 ### Update Limitations